kata-ai/tslint-config-kata/CONTRIBUTING.md

 - `./index.js` - Base config that overrides the default TSLint config.
 - `./react.js` - Overrides to React-specific rules provided by `tslint-react`.

-The config files are written in the following format:
+The entry files are written in the following format:

 ```js
 // ./index.js